mixpanel/mixpanel-react-native/README.md

 ```

 # **clearCharges()**
-It will permanently clear the whole transaction history for the identified people profile.
+To clear the whole transaction history permanently for the identified people profile.

 ### **Example**
 ```